Letter from the Chancellor

 Dr. Brenda Hellyer

-As chancellor of San Jacinto College, Dr. Brenda Hellyer leads a landmark Houston institution with nearly 30,000 students, three primary campuses and a $142 million annual budget.
+As chancellor of San Jacinto College, Dr. Brenda Hellyer leads a landmark Houston institution with nearly 30,000 students, four primary campuses and a $252 million annual budget.

-Dr. Hellyer has been instrumental in shaping San Jac’s culture, curriculum and community partnerships over the past 17 years.
-She was appointed chancellor in 2009 — the 5th chancellor in our college’s 53-year history — and has held a variety of executive leadership roles since 1996.
+Dr. Hellyer has been instrumental in shaping San Jac’s culture, curriculum and community partnerships over the past 20 years.
+She was appointed chancellor in 2009 — the 5th chancellor in our college’s history — and has held a variety of executive leadership roles since 1996.

 - Created its mission, vision and strategic plan — in collaboration with more than 1,200 San Jac employees and the Board of Trustees

-- Introduced the state’s first credit maritime program, with courses customized to the needs of local shipping channel employers
+- Introduced the state’s first associate degree maritime transportation program, with courses customized to the needs of local shipping channel employers

 - Established numerous partnerships with Greater Houston industry, education and government organizations to meet workforce needs